Suzhou-Tongyuan/ObjectOriented.jl/docs/src/index.md

 [中文文档](index-cn.md)

-[TyOOP](https://github.com/thautwarm/TyOOP.jl) provides relatively complete object-oriented programming support for Julia.
-This is mainly based on CPython's object-oriented programming, and adpated for Julia.
+[TyOOP](https://github.com/Suzhou-Tongyuan/TyOOP.jl) provides relatively complete object-oriented programming support for Julia.
+This is mainly based on CPython's object-oriented programming, and adapted for Julia.

 The feature list is given below: